hashicorp/go-eventlogger/filters/encrypt/README.md

 # encrypt package

-The encrypt package implements a new Filter that supports filtering fields in an event payload using a custom tag named `classification`.
+The encrypt package implements a new Filter that supports filtering fields in an event payload using a custom tag named `classified`.

 **tagged struct example**
 ```go